Court Allows Missouri's Last Abortion Clinic To Remain Open — For Now

 "While this is welcome relief for patients and providers at Planned Parenthood, this fight is far from over," Dr. Colleen McNicholas, one of the clinic's physicians, said in a statement provided to Refinery29.
 "Abortion access in Missouri is hanging on by a thread and for many, politicians like Gov. Parson have already created an impossible landscape for patients who need access to abortion.
 Abortion remains one of the most inappropriately regulated healthcare services.
 Until that changes, access to care in our state will depend on where you live and how much money you earn.
 We are too close to losing our rights and freedoms and we will not back down today, tomorrow, or ever."

-Missouri currently ranks #41 nationwide when it comes to healthcare, according to a U.S. News & World Report ranking published last month.
+Missouri currently ranks #41 in the US when it comes to healthcare, according to a US News & World Report ranking published last month.
 Other than only having access to one abortion provider, Missourians face other roadblocks in obtaining care: Abortions are banned after 24 weeks of gestation, and women seeking to terminate their pregnancies are required to undergo a 72-hour waiting period before they can access the procedure.

 Just a decade ago, there were five clinics providing abortion care in Missouri.
 If the clinic closes down, the state would be the first without a legal abortion provider in 46 years.